siumk/Saving-Sharepoint-Space/README.md

 This project is aimed to provide a simple script to save $$ by enabling the hidden option of ZERO versioning on Microsoft Sharepoint site and removing ALL old versioned files.

-The script is an enhanced version of the sample scripts provided in those referencing sites which can recursively traverse across a huge number of folders, subfolders and files.
+The Powershell script can recursively traverse across a huge number of folders, subfolders and files.

-The script can be run from a Windows Client with Sharepoint user credential and without the needs of Sharepoint admin right.
+The Powershell script can be run from a Windows Client with Sharepoint user credential and without the needs of Sharepoint admin console.

 Features :
 * Can be run from a Windows Client with Sharepoint site user credential